Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Numerical experiments

 Both direct and indirect approaches perform well when the nonlinearity is low (\emph{i.e.}, $\epsilon \in [0.8, 1])$, as shown in Fig. \ref{fig:cost-nonlinear-All}.
 However, the cost for the indirect method significantly increases with higher nonlinearity, while the performance of direct methods remains relatively consistent.
 The superior performance of direct data-driven methods is consistent with experimental observations from~\cite{dorfler2022bridging}.
-The indirect system ID method projects the noisy data on a fixed linear model, which induces ``bias'' error due to selecting a wrong model class; on the other hand, the complexity of the LTI system is regularized but not specified in direct methods, which provides more flexibility and leads to superior performance for controlling nonlinear systems in our experiments.
+The indirect system ID method projects the noisy data on a structured linear model parameterized by the matrices $(A, B,C, D)$ (see Remark \ref{rem:LTI-character}), which induces ``bias'' error due to selecting a wrong model class.
+On the other hand, the complexity of the LTI system is regularized but not specified in direct methods, such as \method{L-DDPC} and \method{C-DDPC}, where suitable choices of the weighting parameters provide more flexibility.
+For the \method{A-DDPC}, the model order $n$ in \eqref{eq:SVD-Dom-a} is tunable and can be chosen larger than the state dimension, and it does not require identification of an explicit parametric LTI model, which gives an improved capacity to capture the richer behavior of the nonlinear system.
+These features lead to superior performance of \method{L-DDPC}, \method{C-DDPC}, and \method{A-DDPC} for controlling nonlinear systems in our experiments.

 \textbf{Comparison of \method{DDPC} variants.} We then compare the performance of different \method{DDPC} variants.
 The results are shown in Fig.~\ref{fig:cost-nonlinear}.
-The \method{C-DDPC} and \method{O-DDPC} with more structured data-driven representation outperform \method{L-DDPC} and \method{SPC} which only relax or tackle the linearity requirement without considering the causality and the Hankel structure.
-Furthermore, among all direct data-driven approaches, \method{O-DDPC} performs the best for both the nonlinear system (bias error) and the LTI system with measurement noise (variance noise).
+It is obvious that realization costs for all approaches become higher with the increase of nonlinearity.
+The \method{C-DDPC} and \method{A-DDPC} with more structured data-driven representation outperform \method{L-DDPC} and \method{SPC} which only relax or tackle the linearity requirement without considering the causality and the Hankel structure.
+Furthermore, among all direct data-driven approaches, \method{A-DDPC} performs the best for both the nonlinear system (bias error) and the LTI system with measurement noise (variance noise).
 These numerical results suggest that we might obtain additional benefits when employing appropriate techniques from system ID to pre-process the trajectory library of nonlinear systems.
+Quantitatively analyzing the effect of nonlinearity is an interesting direction for future work, and the distance to the class of nonlinear systems that admit an accurate Koopman linear model \cite{shang2026existence} may serve as a useful metric.